 Venture capital firms are constantly inundated with a steady stream of emails asking for funding.
-This approach is quick and easy, but hardly effective.
+This approach is quick and easy, but rarely effective.

-Spending time researching and building up your own unique approach to gaining funding is the best way to actual secure the money your business needs.
+Spending time researching and building your own unique approach to gaining funding is the best way to actually secure the money your business needs.
 Going after funds without any real effort makes you look just like everyone else, no matter how amazing the business and idea really are.